GrottoPress/haystack/docs/00-GETTING-STARTED.md

 ## Getting Started

 *Haystack* is a low-level API client for *Paystack* v4.
-It features an intuitive interface that maps perfectly to the *Paystack* API.
+It features an intuitive interface that maps directly to the *Paystack* API.

 ### Architecture